 Skip to main content

-Home » Eye Library » Why Do We Dilate Your Pupils???
+Home » Eye Library » Why do We Dilate Your Pupils

-Why Do We Dilate Your Pupils???
+Why do We Dilate Your Pupils

 When it comes to pupils, size does matter.
 An important part of a thorough eye examination involves viewing the inside of your eyes and examination though small pupils often provides only a limited view.
-This is especially significant in those patients who have higher risk for retinal disease, cataracts, macular degeneration, glaucoma , and those with diabetes.
-Bigger window equals bigger and better View.
+This is especially significant in those patients who have higher risk for:

 Q.) What are the side effects of dilation drops?